 Most online application portals, including the Tri-Agencies, allow you to upload and work on documents on the online portal.
 To make sure only final drafts get submitted, the Agencies assign statuses to your proposal (e.g. “in progress”, “completed”, “submitted”, “returned”, “approved”, “received”, etc.).
 Research Services can only see your proposal if you clicked the "submit" button which we call "submit mode".

-The following table describes SFU requirements for each submission method.
+SFU requirements for each submission method are as follows:

 A PI must have his/her application in the “submit” mode on the agency’s online application portal (or in the Research Services inbox if the sponsor is not using a portal), and send a fully signed SFU Signature Sheet to Research Services no later than 9:30AM of the internal deadline.